HM Tech

 CONTACT US

-This site is intended to bring together in one place, information and links used for setting up your computers and keeping them running smoothly.
+This site is intended to bring together in one place, information and links used for setting up your PC Wholesale laptop and PC Wholesale desktop computers and keeping them running smoothly.
 If you have suggestions for additional tips, please send a message to info@hmtech.info.
 The site will eventually be better organized.
 For now, it is organized simply as a list of suggested software, and other suggestions that are likely to be useful.
-See related topics topics on this site for infomration about the Internet and for recommended hardware for your home office.
+See related topics topics on this site for infomration about the Internet, PC Wholesale, creating web sites, and for recommended hardware for your home office.

 Suggested Software